 VM: My youngest son is going on a engineering missions trip to Ghana next summer with ORU missions.
 Their goal is to build a renewable energy source that will help the Ghana people.
 Here is a link to their website: http://oruteamghana.wordpress.com/

 Now for the contest.
 But First the Rules.
 Please read over them, they’ll likely answer any questions you have about the giveaway-if not, ask away.

-EVERYONE-US and International residents, with the book mailed to the winner by the author.
+EVERYONE-US and International residents, US residents, with the book mailed to the winner by the author.

 - Simply leave a comment under this post your name and email address.

 - Tell us about a prayer that God answered in an unexpected way.